10 Facts About Madame Clicquot, the Queen of a Champagne Dynasty

 9. Madame Clicquot was one of the first producers of rosé champagne.

-Rosé champagne can be made either two ways: by blending wine or by letting the juice from red grapes sit on the fruit’s skin for a few hours, both of which give the classically golden bubbly a pinkish hue.
+Rosé champagne can be made in two ways: by blending wine or by letting the juice from red grapes sit on the fruit’s skin for a few hours, both of which give the classically golden bubbly a pinkish hue.

 Though champagne house Ruinart produced rosé champagne in 1764 by adding elderberries, Madame Clicquot was the first to make this pink bubbly drink by blending still red wine with sparkling wine in 1818.